eclipse-tractusx/traceability-foss/docs/user-guide.md

 <br>

-PartChain will automatically search the part and present the results found
+Trace-FOSS will automatically search the part and present the results found

 <br>